A Microscopic Theory of Intrinsic Timescales in Spiking Neural Networks: Microscopic Theory of Intrinsic Timescales

-where $x_{j}(t)$ denotes the presynaptic spike-trains, $\mu_{i}$ the mean input and $\eta_{i}(t)$ a zero-mean Gaussian process.
-Crucially, the stochastic processes $\eta_{i}(t)$ become independent in the saddle point approximation, which leads to a coarse-grained description of the dynamics: since all neurons and their inputs are statistically equivalent, the system reduces to $N$ independent, identical stochastic equations.
-Both $\mu_{i}$ and the statistics of $\eta_{i}(t)$ are determined by a set of self-consistency equations \cite{Sompolinsky82_6860,Schuecker16b_arxiv,Crisanti18_062120}:
+Given these assumptions, the recurrent inputs $\eta_{i}(t)$ can be approximated by independent Gaussian processes, which leads to a coarse-grained description of the dynamics: since all inputs are statistically equivalent, the neurons become statistically equivalent as well and the system reduces to $N$ independent, identical stochastic equations.
+For $N\gg1$, we can replace the empirical averages in \prettyref{eq:DMFT_aux_field_mu} and \prettyref{eq:DMFT_aux_field_C} by ensemble averages such that we arrive at a set of self-consistency equations.
+This step can be made rigorous using the formalism of \citep{Keup21_021064}, see Eqs.~(2-3) and Appendix 1 therein.